 The metro is very popular with locals so it can be very busy.
 All of them are regularly serviced and have aircon for those hot summer days.

 Trains are a great way to get from A to B quickly, or travel over long distances.
 You can even bring your bike and pets with you.
 Don’t be surprised to see dogs on board!
-But don’t worry, they’ll have to be kept on a leash
+But don’t worry, they’ll have to be kept on a leash.

-Purchasing a Vienna Pass works out a lot better for your travel budget if you have to use public transport a lot.
+Purchasing a Vienna city card works out a lot better for your travel budget if you have to use public transport a lot.
 It covers unlimited travel for a set period of time on the metro, bus, and tram.
 If you’re staying further out from the center, you’ll probably use public transport on a daily basis, so you might save more money with a pass.

-- 24-hour pass: $8.40 USD
+- 24-hour pass: $8.70 USD

-- 48-hour pass: $14.70 USD
+- 48-hour pass: $15.30 USD

-- 72-hour pass: $18.20 USD
+- 72-hour pass: $18.60 USD

 - Airport to city center: $13.27 USD (one-way)